Saturday, August 21, 2010

 Military sources at the time believed that Steinhoff possessed information of primal importance regarding a German plan to launch V-1 missiles from the decks of submarines, and whether Germany may have shared this technology with Japan, with who the United States was still at war.
 Military officials defended the interrogation tactics as based on “well-known psychological principles.”
 The interrogator admitted that he ordered a marine guard to slap Steinhoff, whom he described as, “a man of considerable physical proportions, threatening in his attitude and insolent in his demeanor, as well as extremely menacing and hysterically arrogant.”
 However, to some the rumors surrounding Steinhoff’s death indicated a treatment that contradicted the official statement.

-The suicides of Markoff and Steinhoff, though separated by 65 years in time and a few city blocks in distance, certainly meet the defining criteria for suicide.
-But unfortunately, they are poignant reminders of the truth that countless numbers of human beings have and will consider suicide as an honorable means to exit certain shameful and hopeless situations.
+The suicides of Steinhoff certainly meets the defining criteria for suicide.
+But unfortunately, suicide is poignant reminder of the truth that countless numbers of human beings have and will consider suicide as an honorable means to exit certain shameful and hopeless situations.

 1 Comments: